manuel-serrano/hiphop/doc/api.md

 ### <hiphop.emit/> ###
 [:@glyphicon glyphicon-tag tag]

+Attributes of the node:

+* `signal\_name`: a string that represents the signal to emit;
+* if the signal is valued, an optional standard expression.

 This statement immediately set a signal present.
 If an expression is given (and the signal is valued), the expression is evaluated an the return value is affected to the signal, according the following rules: